larsdahl/teslaprep/model_3_checklist.md

 *Todoist users can import this checklist as a new Project [using this link](https://bit.ly/Model3Checklist).
 For more information about Todoist templates [Click Here](https://get.todoist.help/hc/en-us/articles/208821185-Importing-Exporting-Project-Templates)*

 ## SECTION A - Verify pre-delivery vehicle records
-- [ ] 1.
-Check for the correct full name and address on your paperwork.
 - [ ] 2.
 Confirm the vehicle's VIN matches your paperwork.
 - [ ] 3.
 Check the vehicle's display screen for any information that does not match the vehicle (found by tapping the Tesla "T").
-- [ ] 4.
-Verify that the vehicle's Moroney record matches your configuration.

 ## SECTION B - Exterior inspection
 - [ ] 1.
 Verify that the vehicle's body color, interior, and wheels match what you configured.